-We will make carefully curated selection of books affordable to Syrians, make artisanal baked goods made from local grains and agricultural products, and organize meaningful cultural events that promote unity and social cohesion, celebrate diversity, and contribute to post-conflict healing and reconciliation.
+Al-Manhal will offer a carefully curated selection of books, made accessible and affordable to Syrians; artisanal baked goods made from local grains and agricultural products; and meaningful cultural events that promote unity and social cohesion, celebrate diversity, and contribute to post-conflict healing and reconciliation.

 We are relying on the collective power of community to fund this social enterprise project.
 Please consider making a donation today.